stormchaserroleplaying/stormchaserRPG/Equipment/Weapons/Glossary/index.md

 | +8 | +4 | +12 |

 ### Unwieldy
-Small creatures have -1d on attack rolls with unwieldy weapons.
+Small creatures suffer -1d on attack rolls with unwieldy weapons.
 An unwieldy weapon's size and bulk make it too large for a Small creature to use effectively.

 Additionally, if you take the attack action with an unwieldy weapon and use all of your attacks for that round, then hostile creatures leaving your reach do not have to make a defence check to avoid taking damage from an opportunity attack.